Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 7. The awards, the step not to be missed!

 The choice of rewards is a crucial element in motivating employees.
-They must be sufficiently motivating to encourage teams to commit themselves 100%, and above all be commensurate with their efforts and the results expected .
+They must be sufficiently motivated to encourage teams to commit themselves 100%, and above all be commensurate with their efforts and the results expected.

 Here are some good practices for setting rewards:

-• Be creative.
+- Be creative.
 It is important to select original rewards to create a surprise and exclusive effect.
-It is therefore necessary to favour ephemeral activities (match, concert, etc.) or exclusive accessories (personalised bottle of champagne, limited edition watch, etc.) rather than gift vouchers or mass-market products.
+It is therefore necessary to favor ephemeral activities (match, concert, etc.) or exclusive accessories (personalized bottle of champagne, limited edition watch, etc.) rather than gift vouchers or mass-market products.

 8. Communication, the sinews of war!